chyinan/BatchGenie/README.md

 - It's recommended to back up important files before use
 - AI features require a valid Google Gemini API Key
 - Ensure sufficient disk permissions
-- You may need to use a VPN for the first time

 ## Requirements